don-munro/lotto_picker/README.md

 ## Notes

-With restriction that numbers be in range of 1..59,  we know that each number is made up of either one or two digits.
+With the defined ticket restrictions we know that each ticket is made up of a 7, one or two digit numbers, that range from 1..59.
 With this we can see that the following combinations of 1 and 2 digit numbers are possible for a string of len(n):

 ```
      len(n) |  1 dig. |  2 dig. | # combos